-Tourists who are exempt from these requirements do not have to purchase health insurance to visit Hungary, but it is strongly suggested.
+Tourists who are exempt from these requirements do not have to purchase health insurance in Hungary for foreigners, but it is strongly suggested.
 Private healthcare can be extremely expensive, and without travel medical insurance, you would be responsible for paying the entire bill yourself if you require medical treatment in Hungary.
 Don't let an unplanned illness or injury derail your finances.
-Get proper insurance so you can be protected.
+Get travel health insurance so you can be protected.

 What should I look for in my Hungary travel medical insurance?

 For those requiring Schengen visa insurance, remember that in order to be compliant, your insurance has to provide at least €30,000 in medical benefits, as well as coverage for emergency medical evacuation and repatriation of remains.

 Getting travel medical insurance is a smart choice even if you don't require a visa to visit Hungary.
 Your policy should cover the risks of activities like hiking, mountain biking, horseback riding, etc., if you plan to engage in these activities.